-Everything changes when, in a dusty corner of the high-school’s AV room, they discover The Build, a pixel-perfect computer simulation that appears to be a replica of their hometown.
-When the boys start tweaking the game’s code, they notice that their changes affect their real world.
-They’re living, they realize, inside a video game.
-With godlike power suddenly in their hands, they react as any high schooler would, and hack reality to make their senior year awesome.
+Everything changes when they discover a program called The Build, a pixel-perfect replica of their hometown.
+The boys tweak the code, and find that their changes affect the world around them.
+They’re living, they realize, in a video game.
+With godlike power, they react as any teenager would, hacking their high school to make it more awesome.

 But someone--or something--is watching.
-When The Build’s creator finds his NPCs tinkering with his game, he targets Jay and Buddy for deletion.
-Thus begins a surreal battle, where Jay and Buddy must rely on their gaming knowledge to save themselves--and the very fabric of existence.
+When The Build’s creator finds his NPCs tinkering with his game, he tracks down Jay and Buddy for deletion.
+Thus begins an epic battle, and Jay and Buddy must rely on their gaming knowledge to save themselves--and the very fabric of existence.

 I live in Portland, OR, where I write brand platforms and other business stuff.
 I’ve written some other stories, many of which are bad and a few of which are good.

 Several years ago, there was an internet kerfuffle over a video I made.
 The video was intended to influence JJ Abrams while he was making Star Wars: The Force Awakens.
 A bunch of people saw it, then he saw it, and (I’m told) was influenced by it.
 I’m still proud of that one, and you can watch it here.
 I also made a web-series similar in vibe to In Beta.
 It’s called The Monday Knights.
 In many ways it’s bad (I did all of the compositing and 3D graphics), but in a few key ways it’s good.
 I still like it, and you can find the best episodes here, here, here, and here.

 I have a wife and two kids and I’m reasonably content.